reem12345/Linux-Server-Configuration/README.md

 $ sudo apt-get dist-upgrade

+2. Change the SSH port from 22 to 2200.
+Make sure to configure the Lightsail firewall to allow it.

+- edit sudo nano /etc/ssh/sshd_config file by change the port number from 22 to 2200

+3. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

+$ sudo ufw status it should be inactive.

+$ sudo ufw default deny incoming

+$ sudo ufw default allow outgoing

+Allow incoming tcp packets on port 2200 $ sudo ufw allow 2200/tcp

+Allow incoming udp packets on port 123 $ sudo ufw allow 123/udp

+Allow HTTP traffic in : $ sudo ufw allow www

+Deny tcp and udp packets on port 22 $ sudo ufw deny 22

+unable the firewell: $ sudo ufw enable

+close the connection using : ctrl + D

+go to your instance choices in Amazon Lightsail and select manage and add:

+HTTP , TCP , 80

+CUSTOM , TCP, 2200

+CUSTOM , UDP , 123

 # Give grader access

+1. create new user using this command: $ sudo adduser grader

+2. Give grader the permission to sudo:

+- in your terminal:  type $ sudo visudo

+- add this line (grader  ALL=(ALL:ALL) ALL) after (root    ALL=(ALL:ALL) ALL) in the opend file.

+3.Create an SSH key pair for grader using the ssh-keygen tool:

+- From a new terminal run the command: $ ssh-keygen -f ~/.ssh/reem.rsa

+- $ cat ~/.ssh/reem.rsa.pub (copy it's content)

+- login as grader user and $ cd /home/grader then type this commands $ mkdir .ssh ,$ touch .ssh/authorized_keys and edit the authorized_keys file by paste the content of reem.rsa.pub using $ nano .ssh/authorized_keys command.

+- change the authorized_keys permission:

+$ sudo chmod 700 /home/grader/.ssh
+$ sudo chmod 644 /home/grader/.ssh/authorized_keys

 # Prepare to deploy your project
 # Deploy the Item Catalog project